• Who We Are

 2. Explore Alternatives - Salt isn’t always necessary.
 If you’re dealing with temperatures below 15°F, traditional rock salt (sodium chloride) won’t work effectively.
 Use alternatives like sand or coffee grounds for traction or a calcium magnesium acetate-based deicer, which is gentler on the environment.
 (EPA Deicing Guide)

-4. Sweep Up Excess Salt - After a storm, collect leftover salt on driveways and sidewalks instead of letting it wash away.
+4. Sweep Up Excess Salt - After a storm, collect any dry leftover salt on driveways and sidewalks instead of letting it wash away over time.
 It can be reused for the next storm or disposed of properly.

 Protecting our freshwater ecosystems from the harmful effects of road salt requires collective effort and informed action.
-By participating in monitoring programs and adopting smarter salting practices, we can keep our environment safe while staying secure on the roads this winter.
+Together, we can keep winter roads safe and our waters healthy.

 Recent Articles